 Fountains Abbey is one of the largest monasteries in the country and a Unesco World Heritage Site.
 Visit and you’ll see why: it’s a stunning place, with awe-inspiring ruins full of stories to tell and oodles of green open space.
 We like to park at Studley Royal to enjoy the water gardens and try to spot a deer or two before walking up to the Abbey and cafe.

-Good to know – There’s a good adventure play area near the visitors centre.
+Good to know – There’s a good adventure play area near the visitor centre.
 We like to visit on our way back to the car rather than at the start of the day, otherwise it’s a challenge to get the children out!
 There’s space galore for a picnic but the cafe serves quality food and drink too.
 National Trust members visit free.
 Take a look at the suggested Fountains Abbey walks here.

 Visitor details – Fountains Abbey, Fountains, Ripon HG4 3DY Open daily except Friday 4th January 2019 Family of four from £37.50.
 Visit the Fountains Abbey website for more walks